 A community conservationist is suspended within a tree-sit platform 30m above the forest floor, attached to logging machinery to stop further clear-fell logging in the area.

-“Already we’re seeing across the landscape that these intensive operations are now almost exclusively taking place in threatened species habitat, pushing our unique Australian wildlife further towards extinction”, she stated.
+“Already we’re seeing across the landscape that these intensive operations are now almost exclusively taking place in threatened species habitat, pushing our unique Australian wildlife further towards extinction,” she said.

-Earlier this year citizen scientists discovered a new population of the endangered barred galaxias fish within the logging coupes and recommended the forest supporting the fish be protected for generations to come.
-Despite this, the Victorian Environment Minister Lily D’Ambrosio, is allowing the logging operations to destroy known Greater Glider habitat and threaten the newly discovered Galaxias population.
+Earlier this year citizen scientists discovered a new population of the endangered Barred Galaxias fish within the logging coupes and recommended the forest supporting the fish be protected for generations to come.
+Despite this, Environment Minister Lily D’Ambrosio is allowing the logging operations to destroy known Greater Glider habitat and threaten the newly discovered Galaxias population.

 A leaked report commissioned by a forest industry taskforce and put together by the government’s own Arthur Rylah Institute stated that the protective stream buffers for the critically endangered Barred Galaxias fish were insufficient because they wouldn’t “adequately prevent or minimise sediment input into streams or limit access to streams within coupes”.

-“While the government have committed time, money and effort into trying to save the species from extinction after the devastating 2009 Black Saturday fires, they still refuse to ban logging in the fish’s habitat and we stand to lose this population that has only just been discovered”, said Jake McKenzie from FCV.
+“While the government have committed time, money and effort into trying to save the species from extinction after the devastating 2009 Black Saturday fires, they still refuse to ban logging in the fishes' habitat and we stand to lose this population that has only just been discovered,” said Jake McKenzie from FCV.

 Nearby residents who don’t want to see these forests destroyed have organised another peaceful protest for the protection of this special patch of forest this coming Sunday.
 This will highlight the significance of these forests and the impacts to local farmers whose farms are adjacent to the logging coupes.